 In October 2020, the Welsh Assembly announced a two week ‘firebreak’ that banned church services for three Sundays and the Prime Minister announced a four-week lockdown in England.
-Leaders of churches in England Wales have joined together challenging the governments over the forced church closures, pursuing a judicial review.
+Leaders of churches in England Wales then joined together challenging the governments over the forced church closures, pursuing a judicial review.
 This legal challenge was withdrawn in January 2021, after churches were once more permitted to open, even in lockdown.

 English and Welsh letters and joint action, November 2020: